 Contents Page #

-1. Key external contact details
+1. Key external contact details 2

-2. Key school contact details
+2. Key school contact details 3

-3. Policy statement
+3. Policy statement 3

+4. Equality Act 2010 4

-4. Concerns about a child
+5. Concerns about a child 4

-5. Procedures for dealing with a concern about a child
+6. Procedures for dealing with concerns about a child

-6. Arrangements for dealing with child on child allegations
+7. Arrangements for dealing with child on child allegations (including child on child sexual violence and harassment)

-7. Dealing with safeguarding concerns or allegations made about staff
+8. Dealing with safeguarding concerns or allegations made about staff 15

-8. Dealing with safeguarding concerns or allegations made about supply teachers and contractors
+9. Dealing with safeguarding concerns or allegations made about supply teachers and contractors 19

+10. Dealing with safeguarding concerns and allegations about organisations or individuals using school premises 20

-9. Dealing with concerns or allegations (that do not meet the harm threshold) - 'Low-Level Concerns'
+11. Dealing with concerns or allegations (that do not meet the harm threshold) - 'Low-Level Concerns' 20

-10. Safer Recruitment 21
+12. Safer Recruitment 22

-11. Management of Safeguarding
+13. Management of Safeguarding 22

-12. Training 23
+14. Training 24

-13. Oversight of Safeguarding, including procedures for reviewing policies and procedures 24
+15. Oversight of Safeguarding, including arrangements for reviewing policies and procedures 25

-14. The School's arrangements to fulfil other safeguarding responsibilities 24
+16. The School's arrangements to fulfil other safeguarding responsibilities 26

-Appendix 1 Signs and types of abuse 29
+Appendix 1 Signs and types of abuse 30

-Appendix 2 Flowchart of actions when there are concerns about a child
+Appendix 2 Flowchart of actions when there are concerns about a child 42

-Appendix 3 Reporting a concern form
+Appendix 3 Reporting a concern form 43

-Appendix 4 Staff Behaviour Policy 45
+Appendix 4 Staff Behaviour Policy 47

-Appendix 5 Child Centred Policing advisory Document, 'When to call the police' 49
+Appendix 5 Child Centred Policing advisory Document, 'When to call the police'

-Last review: September 2022 Next review: September 2023
+Last review: September 2023 Next review: September 2024

-(review and approval by Governing Body: November 2022)
+(review and approval by Governing Body: November 2023)